zeph7/kotlin-docs/Null safety/README.md

 ## Elvis operator

-* `x ?: y` evaluates `x`, which becomes the result of the expression unless it's null, in which case you'll get `y` instead You can even use it to perform an early return in case of null:
+* `x ?: y` evaluates `x`, which becomes the result of the expression unless it's null, in which case you'll get `y` instead.
+You can even use it to perform an early return in case of null:

 ```kotlin